dburles/meteor-mongo-spy/README.md

 Mongo Spy
 ================

-A simple package to spy on your applications' server side queries.
+A simple *development only* package to spy on your applications' server side queries.

 # Installation